 Step two: Cut out paper to cover the temples.
 Trace the shape of the temples and then carefully cut out the paper with scissors.
 You may need to go back and trim and shape the paper a little so each one fits neatly on each side.

 Step three: Adhere the paper to the sides.
-Brush a coat of Mod Podge onto the outside of each temple.
+Brush a coat of Mod Podge Satin onto the outside of each temple.
 Press and smooth the paper down on top.
 Allow the glue to dry thoroughly.

-Step four: Cover with Dimensional Magic (DM).
-Bend one of the temples horizontally so it rests as level as possible.
-Place a piece of scrap paper underneath it to catch any drips.
 Starting at one end, slowly and carefully cover the paper with Dimensional Magic and avoid bubbles.
 Use a rag to wipe up any glue that spills over the edges.
 Allow the DM to dry completely (typically overnight) and repeat on the other side.

 TIP: If you haven’t worked with DM – you should know that it is a cloudy glue that dries crystal clear.
 It is VERY thick and can be applied on surfaces to add dimension and a resin-like finish.
-I do suggest practicing on a test surface so you can get the feel for how the material spreads and coats things before attempting a project like this one.

-To craft the glittered sunglasses
+To craft the glittered sunglasses:

 Step one: Gather supplies.
 You will need: Mod Podge (i.e. Satin formula), a foam brush and fine brown glitter.
 (I received this glitter as a part of a recent sponsored crafty challenge and had it left over . . .
 I love Martha Stewart glitter!)